JAPAN SOUVENIR & GIFTS FOR CHILDREN

 I can’t work out if this colouring book is meant for children or adults but my daughter and I are in love.

 I bought this copy at the newsagency in Hiroo called OKUMOTO IROHA-DO.
-For details and other things to do in Hiroo, see my post here.
+For details see my Hiroo with kids blog post.

-But it is also for sale on Amazon Japan here.
+But it is also for sale on Amazon Japan.

 Licca chan shop play sets